reivaxy/celloAid/bow_7/README.md

-Unfortunately the silicon is too heavy, adding about 60g This new prototype is intended to be completed by thermo-plastic tightely adjusted around finger and thumb.
+Unfortunately the silicon is too heavy, adding about 60g

+This new prototype is intended to be completed by thermo-plastic tightely adjusted around finger and thumb.

-Therfore the finger and thumb slots were removed.
+Therefore the finger and thumb slots were removed.

 One challenge was to replace the low screw since it had to be removed.